How to Create an Outdoor Dining Area

 During the summer months, the weather is just right for moving your dining from the indoors out.
-Creating a dining room in your backyard makes everything from family dinners to neighborhood parties more fun, but it takes a lot of planning.
-Follow these tips and create the perfect dining area in your own backyard.
+Creating a dining room in your backyard makes everything from family dinners to neighborhood parties more fun, but it takes a bit of planning.
+Follow these tips and you'll be able to create the perfect dining area in your own backyard.

-Lighting and shade: Make your dining space comfortable, day and night, with lighting and shade.
+Make your dining space comfortable day and night with lighting and shade.
 During the day, you want to keep the area cool and shaded, and patio umbrellas and sun shades can do just that.
-In the evening, a little bit of lighting can add to your dining experience.
+In the evening, a little bit of lighting will add to your dining experience.
 You can choose to wire in lights around your dining area or use candles to light your meals.
-If it gets chilly at night, you may also want to add some outdoor heaters to keep the area warm while you eat.
+If it gets chilly at night, you may also want to add an outdoor heater or portable fire pit to keep the area warm while you eat.

 Grilling is always an easy and tasty option for outdoor eating, and a barbecue grill can be placed on the patio alongside your dining area.
 If you're cooking indoors, make sure your outdoor dining room is set up near a door leading to the kitchen for convenience.
 Using plastic dishes and flatware reduces the risk of something getting broken, and beverage dispensers keep bugs, leaves, and dirt from getting in the drinks.
 Learn more with our outdoor cooking guides.